HimanshuDhoni/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 Video Engagement Computations
 ==============================

+To compute data for video engagement, edX defines a video view as having both a play video action and a companion pause video action or the automated stop that occurs at the end of the video file.
+This definition of a video view does not include some normal interactions, such as closing the browser window without explicitly pausing the video file first.

-For information about viewing engagement metrics in edX Insights, see :ref:`Engagement_Video`.
+For information about reviewing data for videos in edX Insights, see :ref:`Engagement_Video`.

 **Video Views stacked bar chart**

-**Completion Rate metric**

-**Started Video metric**

-**Finished Video metric**
+* Each bar in the histogram aggregates data for all of the video components in a section, subsection, or unit.

+ * The x-axis shows the sections, subsections, or units in the course.

+ * The y-axis shows the total number of times the video file was viewed.
+The area shaded in green represents the number of complete views.
+The area shaded in gray represents the number of incomplete views.

 **Total Video Views stacked area chart**

-For a specific video,

 * The x-axis shows the duration of the video.

+* The y-axis shows the number of play events.

-* The y-axis shows the total number of views for each five second segment of the video.
-This total is divided into two stacked areas.
+* The filled area of this stacked area chart represents the total number of times each five second segment of a video file has played.

- * The number of unique users who watched that segment of the video.
+ * The area shaded in lighter blue represents the number of unique users who played that segment of the video.

- * The number of additional views, or replays, of that segment of the video.
+ * The area shaded in darker blue represents the number of additional views, or replays, of that segment of the video.

+**Video metrics**

+* The percentage of learners who started the video and continued playing it until it automatically stopped at the end of the file.

+* The number of students who started playing the video file.

+* The number of students who played the video until it automatically stopped at the end of the file.

 .. _Performance Computations: